On Ken Thompson's "Reflections on Trusting Trust"

 This would work perfectly, so that whenever the Unix kernel was compiled, the code generated by the compiler would include our desired backdoor.
 However, our exploit isn’t fooling anyone: a simple look at the C compiler source code would immediately raise complaints.

-Thompson’s Solution
+Thompson’s Exploit

-We begin by further modifying the C compiler with a malicious program that is executed when the compiler compiles itself.
+Consider, for example, the C compiler.
+Imagine an exploit that modifies the compiler with a malicious program that is executed when the compiler compiles itself.
 In particular, when the compiler is asked to compile itself, it instead compiles a version of itself with the login backdoor and the malicious program inserted.
-To summarize, our compiler now includes two new procedures: 1
+To summarize, our compiler now includes two new procedures, which we together call the “malicious program”: 2

-1. If asked to compile the Unix kernel login code, it instead compiles the backdoor code
+- If asked to compile the Unix kernel login code, it instead compiles the backdoor code

-2. If asked to compile itself, it instead compiles a version of itself with both the logic in (1) and the malicious code that executes when the compiler compiles itself.
+- If asked to compile itself, it instead compiles a version of itself with both the logic in (1) and the logic that enables (2)

 Note that for procedure (2) to work properly, the malicious program that the compiler executes when asked to compile itself must be able to print its own source code, so that it can insert its source code into the modified code to be compiled.
 Programs that can do so are called quines.